 The show garnered rave reviews but small audiences and sadly ran only one season.
 NBC rearranged the episode order on its original broadcast (which didn’t help things) and cancelled the show before the final episodes ran.

 Because of the dense use of period songs and expensive music rights, the show was released to home video with some songs replaced.
-Hulu presents the complete run of the show with the original soundtrack completely intact and the episodes in the proper intended order.
+The series streams with the original soundtrack completely intact and the episodes in the proper intended order.

 Also on Blu-ray and DVD and on SVOD through Amazon Video, iTunes, GooglePlay, Fandango, Vudu and/or other services.
 Availability may vary by service.